thesofakillers/Object-Detection-and-Ranging/README.md

 # CompVis_ObjDetection-DistanceRanging

-Originally made for Durham University's Department of Computer Science's course _Software, Systems & Applications_ under the sub-module _Computer Vision_, as part of the coursework in 2018/2019.
+Originally made for my university's Department of Computer Science's course _Software, Systems & Applications_ under the sub-module _Computer Vision_, as part of the coursework in 2018/2019.

 This project aims to "develop an object detection system that correctly detects one or more types of dynamic objects within the scene in-front of the vehicle and estimates the range (distance in metres) to those objects.", given a set of stereo images taken from a moving car in real world traffic.

 A few directories/files are not committed to this repository due to their unwieldy sizes, their availability on the web, or  their proprietary status.
 These include the training data, which is a cut-down copy of the original INRIA pedestrain data set from <http://pascal.inrialpes.fr/data/human/>.
-The stereo images themselves, which, due to their large amount, occupy a large amount of space, and are copyright of Durham University, are also part of the uncommitted files.
+The stereo images themselves, which, due to their large amount, occupy a large amount of space, and are copyright of my university, are also part of the uncommitted files.

 ## Quick Brief